mw2000/helios/config.md

 All configuration options below are available on a per-network level, where network is specified by a header (eg `[mainnet]` or `[goerli]`).
 Many of these options can be configured through cli flags as well.
 See [README.md](./README.md#additional-options) or run `helios --help` for more information.

-- `consensus_rpc` - The URL of the consensus RPC endpoint used to fetch the latest beacon chain head and sync status.
-This must be a consensus node that supports the light client beaconchain api.
+- `consensus_rpcs` - A list of URLs of consensus RPC endpoints used to fetch the latest beacon chain head and sync status.
+These must be consensus nodes that support the light client beaconchain api.
 We recommend using Nimbus for this.
-If no consensus rpc is supplied, it defaults to `https://www.lightclientdata.org` which is run by us.
+If no consensus rpcs are supplied, it defaults to `["https://www.lightclientdata.org"]` which is run by us.
+Helios will automatically failover to the next RPC if one fails.

-- `execution_rpc` - The URL of the execution RPC endpoint used to fetch the latest execution chain head and sync status.
-This must be an execution node that supports the light client execution api.
+- `execution_rpcs` - A list of URLs of execution RPC endpoints used to fetch the latest execution chain head and sync status.
+These must be execution nodes that support the light client execution api.
 We recommend using Geth for this.
+Helios will automatically failover to the next RPC if one fails.

 - `rpc_port` - The port to run the JSON-RPC server on.
 By default, Helios will use port 8545.